stuartellis/multiform/README.md

 ## Setup

-This project includes the configuration for a Development Container.
-The Development Container provides a development environment with all of the dependencies that the project requires.
+This project includes the configuration for a [Development Container](https://containers.dev/).
+The Development Container provides a Linux development environment with all of the dependencies that the project requires.

-To use the development container with Visual Studio Code:
+To use a development container with Visual Studio Code:

 1. Ensure that Docker is running
 2. Ensure that the **Dev Containers** extension is installed on Visual Studio Code
+3. Open the project as a folder in Visual Studio Code
-3. Accept the option to reopen the project in a container when prompted.
+4. Accept the option to reopen the project in a container when prompted.

 ## Usage